CordlessCoder/avon/examples/SIMPLE_CONFIGS.md

 ## Customizing Examples

-All examples use `let` bindings for easy customization:
+All examples use top-level `let` bindings for easy customization.
+For most configs you will see something like:

 ```avon
 let user = "your_username" in